torikushiii/hoyolab-auto/README.md

 ## Running with Docker

-This application can be easily managed and run using Docker and the provided Makefile.
+This application can be easily managed and run using Docker.
+We provide a Makefile for convenience, but you can also use Docker commands directly.

 **1. Prerequisites**